-Dr Melanie Windridge is a plasma physicist, speaker and writer with a taste for adventure.
+Dr Melanie Windridge is a specialist in fusion energy who helps people see the value, opportunities and excitement of fusion.
+She is a plasma physicist, speaker and writer… with a taste for adventure.

 Fusion is the elusive, ultimate energy source that will change the energy landscape; perhaps even change the world.
-The next decade will be an important one for fusion energy and Melanie will tell you why, looking at where fusion fits in the energy market and the factors now coming together.
+As private investment in fusion ramps up beyond $5bn and governments put fusion strategies in place, the clean energy technology is getting increasing amounts of attention.
+The next decade will be an important one for fusion energy and Melanie will tell you why.

 Fusion Future: On the Path to Deep Decarbonisation: Fusion is the elusive, ultimate energy source that will change the energy landscape; perhaps even change the world.
 The next decade will be an exciting one for fusion energy and Melanie will tell you why, looking at where fusion fits in the energy market and the factors now coming together.
 What does it take to harness the energy of the stars?